2016 Nebraska Cornhuskers football team

 The 2016 Nebraska Cornhuskers football team represented the University of Nebraska–Lincoln in the 2016 NCAA Division I FBS football season.
 The team was coached by second-year head coach Mike Riley and played their home games at Memorial Stadium in Lincoln, Nebraska.
 They were members of the West Division of the Big Ten Conference.

-Previous season and offseason

-In the 2015 Nebraska Cornhuskers football season, the team finished 5–7 in the regular season, their 39–38 win over playoff team Michigan State being the most notable.
-Though not bowl eligible based on their regular-season record, the Cornhuskers went to the Foster Farms Bowl (as a result of a lack of bowl-eligible teams and their high Academic Progress Rate) and beat UCLA 37–29.
-The team finished 4th in the Big Ten West division at the end of the season.
+Offseason

 On July 23, 2016, senior punter and returning starter Sam Foltz was killed in a single-car crash in Waukesha County, Wisconsin following serving as staff for a training camp for high school kickers and punters.
 Former Michigan State punter Mike Sadler was also killed; LSU kicker Colby Delahoussaye was also in the accident but sustained only non-life-threatening injuries.